People

 Alison Clayton

-Alison is a senior broadcasting executive with many years of experience in the production, distribution, programming and financing of Canadian television.
+Alison Clayton is a senior broadcasting executive with many years of experience in the production, distribution, programming and financing of Canadian television.

 As an award-winning producer with Crawley Films, Ms. Clayton oversaw the production of more than 100 children’s television programs, including two Gemini Award winners.
 During this time, Ms. Clayton was President of the Canadian Film and Television Association (now the Canadian Media Producers Association).